zcorpan/html-parser-book/manuscript/parser.md

 The HTML parser consists of two major components, the tokenizer and the tree builder, which are both state machines.

 In the typical case, the input for the HTML parser comes from the network.
 However, it can also come from script with the `document.write()` API, which complicates the model.
-This is discussed in the {% ref "parser", "`document.write()`" %} section under {% ref "parser", "Scripting" %}.
+This is discussed in the {% ref "parser", "`document.write()`" %} section.

 In the typical case, parsing a document goes through these stages: